Our Vision, Mission, Principles, and Code of Conduct

 We accomplish our Mission by actively:

-1. Seeking broad input from civil society
+1. broad input from civil society;

-2. Increasing participation of PLHIV
+2. participation of people living with HIV;

-7. Collaborating with observer NGOs
+7. collaborating with observer NGOs;

-8. Participating in working groups
+8. participating in working groups;

-We attend and actively participate in PCB meetings, pre-planning meetings, and orientation meetings.
+We attend and actively participate in PCB meetings, pre-planning meetings and orientation meetings.

-10. Reporting back to civil society
+10. reporting back to civil society.

 We report the outcomes of our work on the PCB to the broader civil society after PCB meetings in a timely manner.